Product May Have Been Discontinued

-Tylee’s Dog Food receives the Advisor’s mid-tier rating of 3 stars.
+Tylee’s Dog Food earns The Advisor’s top tier rating of 5 stars.

-The Tylee’s product line includes 5 cooked-then-frozen dog foods.
+The Tylee’s fresh human-grade product line includes the 4 cooked-frozen dog foods listed below.

-Tylee’s Chicken Recipe was selected to represent the other products in the line for this review.
+Tylee’s Beef Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Frozen Dog Food

 Ingredients: Beef heart, beef, beef liver, broccoli, zucchini, spinach, mango, sweet potatoes, roasted sunflower seeds, minerals (dicalcium phosphate, calcium carbonate, tricalcium phosphate, magnesium oxide, zinc amino acid chelate, copper amino acid chelate, iron amino acid chelate, sodium selenite, manganese amino acid chelate, potassium iodide), chia seeds, salmon oil powder, potassium chloride, salt, vitamins (vitamin E supplement, vitamin B12 supplement, vitamin A supplement, vitamin D3 supplement), cod liver oil powder, ground flaxseed, choline chloride, rosemary extract, parsley, ground cinnamon, dried kelp, beef tallow

 |Estimated Nutrient Content